 The windlass, if equipped, gets its power from the 12V DC system.
-The windlass can be operated at the driver's helm or from the foredeck on some models and only from a switch located in the anchor locker area on others.
+The windlass can be operated at the driver's helm (indicator light must be illuminated) or from the foredeck.
+There are footoperated switches located under the anchor locker door.

 The windlass system can also be operated manually.
 On the anchor locker lid on the foredeck, you will find a crank.
-A longer windlass crank is located in one of the cockpit storage areas or in the engine compartment bulkhead.
+A longer windlass crank is located in the fender storage area or on the engine compartment bulkhead.